 The Scrum framework describes 3 artifacts.
 The Product Backlog, Sprint Backlog, and Increment.
 These artifacts provide the team with a minimal set of materials to plan, execute, and review the Sprint.
 The Practitioner will understand these artifacts and how to implement them in complex, real-world situations.
 They will also understand the relationship of these artifacts relative to other practices and techniques and how to integrate them into an organization's own process.

-The objective of each Sprint is to deliver a “Done” product increment.
-The Definition of Done (DoD) provides a way for the team to make what “Done” means transparent.
-In this Focus Area, the practitioner will be able to describe what a DoD is, apply it to their particular context, and understand how the DoD can be visualized and communicated within the organization.
-They will also be able to describe the implications of the necessary trade-offs and compromises required to deliver “Done” Product Increments within their organization.
+The objective of each Sprint is to deliver an Increment.
+The Definition of Done (DoD) provides a way for the team to make what done means transparent.
+In this Focus Area, the practitioner will be able to describe what a DoD is, apply it to their particular context, and understand how the DoD enables the benefits of agile.
+They will also be able to describe the implications of the necessary trade-offs and compromises required to deliver Increments within their organization.

 Scrum is designed to work at the team, product, and organization level.
 The practitioner will be able to apply Scrum in increasing levels of complexity and scale.
 They will be able to demonstrate when to scale and when not to scale and appreciate scaling practices and complementary frameworks that help organizations scale Scrum.
 The ultimate level of proficiency within this Focus Area is the ability to know what, and what not, to compromise in pursuit of a scaling approach by understanding the trade-offs and benefits of particular concepts and practices.
 Ultimately, the practitioner will demonstrate that they can scale Scrum and still keep its essential qualities of empiricism, self-organization, and continuous improvement.
 The practitioner should also be able to demonstrate the results of good scaling practices from both an organization and business perspective.